365id-AB/idverification-ios/README.md

    func onNfcFeedback(_ nfcFeedback: NfcFeedback, expiryDate: String) {}
 ```
 If we are unable to unlock the NFC-chip, no feedback will be sent.
 Instead, the user will be asked to scan the document again in an attempt to extract the information needed to unlock the chip.
-If the NFC-chip is not unlocked after three attempts, feedback will be sent with `NfcFeedback` set to `Failed`.
+If the NFC-chip is not unlocked after three attempts, feedback will be sent with `NfcFeedback` set to `Failed` and `ExpiryDate` set to `empty`.

 ### Facematch feedback